Watso196/generate-pbis/README.md

   - Any Account Login in row 5 should be a URL to log in to WebstaurantStore in the develop environment.
 - Findings Summary:
   - Ensure that all of your data has been added to the Findings Summary.
-  - Each row should only contain one issue, unless you intend to group issues of the same WCAG failure into the same PBI.
+  - Each row should only contain one issue
   - If you'd like the script to skip generating a PBI for an issue, you can add a note to the PBI column describing why it should be skipped.
 This will cause the script to skip the row.
+  - Group any related issues together by entering matching values in the Group column.
+Issues with matching values will be combined into one PBI during generation.

 Download an Excel copy of your accessibility audit report.